 (c) After conviction

-If you have been imprisoned, bail may be granted for an appeal from a decision of a Court of Petty Sessions or the Children’s Court or, in exceptional circumstances, from a decision of a superior court.
+If you have been imprisoned, bail may be granted for an appeal from a decision of the Magistrates Court or the Children’s Court or, in exceptional circumstances, from a decision of a superior court.

-If you are awaiting sentence, bail is to be granted only in exceptional cases or where there is a strong likelihood that the sentence will not be one of imprisonment.
+If you are awaiting sentence, bail may be granted at the discretion of an appropriate judicial officer.

 In either case the criteria in (a) above must be considered.